djwrisley/HDME/index.md

 *

 #### Slides
+* Collective projects of the past
 *
-* Workflows for data creation, visualization and enrichment

 #### Exercises
 *
 * Brainstorming for Mappable Architectural Features (discussion)
+* take 10 pictures and upload to drive

 #### Additional References
 *